Topological Thermodynamics of Black Holes: Revisiting the methods of winding numbers calculation: Topological black strings

 Since $c^2 > 0$, $\alpha > 0$ and $r_i > 0$, we obtain $\left.\frac{\partial^2 \mathcal{F}}{\partial r_h^2}\right|_{r_h = r_i} > 0$ and then, again by equation (\ref{W1}), we have $w = +1$ for winding number and, consequently we have $W = +1$ for the global topological charge for charged black strings.
 This happens because the equation $\partial \mathcal{F}/\partial r_h=0$ is strictly positive throughout the domain $r_h>0$, so that the function $\frac{\partial \mathcal{F}}{\partial r_h}(r_h)$ is increasing monotonically and admits only one positive root.
 Consequently, there is only one zero point in the domain, that is, a single topological defect also for the charged case.

-Just like it was done for the neutral black strings and in other examples let's analyze the charged black string under the equivalence of the methods presented before in the equations (\ref{F2}) e (\ref{res1}).
+Just like it was done for the neutral black strings and in other examples let's analyze the charged black string under the equivalence of the methods presented before in the equations (\ref{F2}) and (\ref{res1}).
 We have, for the charged black string in $r_h=r_i$:

-then, we have $\alpha^2 > 0$, $r_h = r_i >0$ e $c^2>0$, in such a way that the two methods are equivalets whatever $r_i$, and differently of the Reissner-Nordstr\"om case, independent of the charge embedded in $c$.
+then, we have $\alpha^2 > 0$, $r_h = r_i >0$ and $c^2>0$, in such a way that the two methods are equivalent whatever $r_i$, and differently of the Reissner-Nordstr\"om case, independent of the charge embedded in $c$.
 Then we have $M''S'-M'S'' >0$ and consequently, $w_i =\mbox{Sgn}(C)=+1$ like this neutral case, highlighting again the topological stability, but for the case of charged black string.

 Just like in the case of the neutral black string the topological classification of the charged black strings according to \cite{Wei:2022dzw} is $W={+1}$ and therefore we can conclude that electric charge does not influence the topological classification of a black string.
-This behavior has previously been observed in three-dimensional BTZ black holes \cite{Chen:2025nto}, suggesting that such charge insensitivity is not a dimensional peculiarity, but a more general feature of cylindrical symmetry solutions in asymptotically AdS spaces.
+This behavior has previously been observed in BTZ black holes \cite{Chen:2025nto}, suggesting that such charge insensitivity is not a dimensional peculiarity, but a more general feature of cylindrical symmetry solutions in asymptotically AdS spaces.

 In contrast, spherically symmetric and asymptotically flat black holes, such as Schwarzschild and Reissner–Nordström, exhibit an explicit charge dependence on the topological structure of the states.
 Therefore, the robustness of the topological sorting to electric charge appears to be linked not only to the AdS nature of the background space, but even more profoundly to the cylindrical symmetry of the solution.